ssvlabs/awesome-ssv/README.md

 #### Connect with teams

-The best way to connect is via Discord channel [#discussions](https://discord.com/channels/723834989506068561/1075275453880877107).
+The best way to connect is via [Discord channel](https://discord.gg/invite/ssvnetworkofficial).
 There you'll find help from community or SSV team will help to find the right team for your question.

 ---